jcc333/jkm/README.md

 - Press c to compose a new email (in the mailbox view.)
 - Press Ctrl+C, or 'q' to quit from the mailbox view or return to the mailbox from the compose/read views.

+### Web Usage

+To start up the web server locally, run `docker-compose up -d` and navigate to http://localhost:9001.

 ## Data Flow

 ```